D-Day: Who has been relegated and who has been promoted?

 While Kerry’s greater scoring difference means that they pip Donegal and Monaghan to a place in the decider, after their 1-21 to 2-11 win over Tyrone.

-Division Two: Kildare had already earned their place back in Division One before Sunday’s final round, a second consecutive promotion which means they are back in the top flight in 2018 for the first time since 2014.
-Galway join them after a one point win over the Lillywhites, meaning that Meath miss out despite a 3-19 to 1-13 win over Clare.
+Division Two: Kildare had already earned their place back in Division One before Sunday’s final round, a second consecutive promotion which means they are back in the top flight for the first time in four years.
+Galway join them after a one point win over the Lillywhites, meaning that Meath miss out despite a 3-19 to 1-12 win over Clare.

 Relegated from Division Two are Derry, despite beating Fermanagh 2-8 to 0-13, with the latter joining them after Down saved themselves from back-to-back relegations with a draw against Cork.